-Raino Isto is an independent scholar, curator, and artist based in Ann Arbor, Michigan.
-He has recently been a postdoctoral fellow at the Getty Research Institute in Los Angeles.
-Raino received his PhD in 2019 from the University of Maryland, College Park, where his dissertation focused on the development of monumental sculpture in postwar Southeastern Europe, and the continuing resonance of socialist monumentality evident in the work of contemporary artists responding to the recent past.
-From 2016 to 2018 he was coordinator and curator at the Stamp Gallery, University of Maryland’s premier contemporary art space.
-He is currently at work on a book about Socialist Realism in postwar Albania.
-Other writing projects in process address American depictions of race in encounters with interwar Yugoslavia, images of the working classes in the context of postsocialist neoliberalism, and the representation of elephant labor in the circus in 1930s America.
-His work has been published or is forthcoming in the Journal of Contemporary Chinese Art, Third Text, and Science Fiction Studies.
-He also has published several catalog essays on Albanian postwar art, and worked as a consultant on a municipal public art plan for Tirana.
-He is a member of the editorial advisory board for ARTMargins Online, and a founding member of the Laboratory for Albanian Art and Culture (LACA).
+Raino Isto is an arts educator, independent scholar, and curator currently based in New York City.
+They are currently ACLS Leading Edge Fellow at the Educational Video Center and editor-in-chief at ARTMargins Online.
+Previously, Raino was the arts education coordinator at the Umpqua Valley Arts Association in Roseburg, OR (in 2020), and a postdoctoral fellow at the Getty Research Institute in Los Angeles (in 2018-19).
+Raino received their PhD from the University of Maryland, College Park, where their dissertation focused on the development of monumental sculpture in postwar Southeastern Europe, and the continuing resonance of socialist monumentality evident in the work of contemporary artists responding to the recent past.
+From 2016 to 2018 Raino was coordinator and curator at the Stamp Gallery, University of Maryland’s premier contemporary art space.
+They are currently at work on a book about Socialist Realism and the global Cold War in postwar Albania.